NuGet/NuGetDocs/NuGet.Docs/Create/Creating-Packages-With-Configuration-File-and-Source-Code-Transformations.md

 PowerShell install.ps1 and uninstall.ps1 support though, package uninstallation should make a best effort to return the web.config file to its previous state in all scenarios.

-In addition to XDT transformation, NuGet also supports the traditional way of transforming configuration files.
-For more information, please refer to the doc of [Transform Web.Config using .transform Files](Transforming-Configuration-Files-Using-dotTransform-Files.md).
+In addition to XDT transformation, NuGet also supports the traditional way of transforming web.config files.
+For more information, please refer to this doc of [Transform Web.Config using .transform Files](Transforming-Configuration-Files-Using-dotTransform-Files.md).

 ## Specifying Source Code Transformations